verdaccio/verdaccio/website/translated_docs/zh-TW/plugins.md

 title: "Plugins"
 ---

 Verdaccio is a pluggable application.
+Verdaccio is a pluggable application.
 It can be extended in many ways, either new authentication methods, adding endpoints or using a custom storage.

 There are 5 types of plugins: